janicejl/CS200_Factory_Project_team04/KittinCellProjectV0/src/GantryManager/README_STATES.txt

-"moving" 	- The parts box is in transit to a feeder "feeding" 	- The parts box is attached to a feeder "dump"		- The parts box is requesting to be dumped "dumping" 	- The parts box is being dumped
+"moving" 	- The parts box is in transit to a feeder "feeding" 	- The parts box is attached to a feeder "dump"		- The parts box is requesting to be dumped "dumpf" 	- The parts box is being dumped

 States for Gantry
-"dumpi"		- The gantry is moving towards the parts box requesting to be dumped "load"		- The gantry is moving towards the parts box reqeusting to be loaded "loading" 	- The gantry is moving towards a feeder with the parts box in tow "free"		- The gantry robot is ready for instructions
+"dumpi"		- The gantry is moving towards the parts box requesting to be dumped "dumpf"		- The gantry has picked up the parts box and is moving to the dump location "load"		- The gantry is moving towards the parts box reqeusting to be loaded "loading" 	- The gantry is moving towards a feeder with the parts box in tow "free"		- The gantry robot is ready for instructions